sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

     </table>

-On Thursday, the entire team went to a really fancy restaurant where they served a four-course fixed-menu meal.
+On Thursday, the entire team went to a really fancy restaurant where they served a four-course fixed-menu meal (which I don't have a good picture of).
 Then, on Friday, a few of us went to a Chinese noodle soup restaurant.

 .. figure:: ./images/noodles.jpg
    :align: center